 Information about Campus Safety is available here.

-Information about the the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) is available in the Student Handbook here.
+Jeanne Clery’s Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) is also available in the Student Handbook.

-The University of Tennessee Southern is committed to creating and maintaining a safe and nondiscriminatory learning, living, and working environment free from Sexual Harassment (including Sexual Assault, Domestic Violence, Dating Violence, and Stalking), Sexual Exploitation, and Retaliation (collectively, “Prohibited Conduct”).
+The University of Tennessee Southern is committed to creating and maintaining a safe and nondiscriminatory learning, living, and working environment.
+This commitment includes an environment free from Sexual Harassment (including Sexual Assault, Domestic Violence, Dating Violence, and Stalking), Sexual Exploitation, and Retaliation (collectively, “Prohibited Conduct”).

-Prohibited Conduct will not be tolerated and will be grounds for disciplinary action up to and including permanent dismissal from the university.
+Prohibited Conduct will not be tolerated and will be grounds for disciplinary action, including permanent dismissal from the university.
 We strongly encourage those who have experienced Prohibited Conduct to promptly report the incident to the Office of Title IX.

 Reporting an incident to the university does not obligate you to pursue university discipline or criminal prosecution.
-Reporting an incident to university ensures you can access supportive measures and resources.
-Contact information for reporting options and confidential resources can be found at the Title IX website.
+Reporting an incident to the university ensures you can access supportive measures and resources.
+Contact information for reporting options and confidential resources can be found on the Title IX website.

-In compliance with Tennessee law, the University of Tennessee Southern will inform parents or guardians when any student under the age of 21 is found responsible for a violation of any policy governing the use, possession, and/or distribution of alcohol or illegal drugs.
+In compliance with Tennessee law, UT Southern will inform parents or guardians when any student under 21 is found responsible for violating any policy governing the use, possession, and/or distribution of alcohol or illegal drugs.

 Drug Free Schools & Communities Act

-The university prohibits the unlawful use, manufacture, possession, distribution, or dispensing of drugs and alcohol on university property or during university activities.
-Violation of this policy is grounds for disciplinary action as well as legal prosecution.
+The university prohibits the unlawful use, manufacture, possession, distribution, or dispensing of drugs and alcohol on university property.
+This unlawful use is also prohibited during university activities.
+Violation of this policy is grounds for disciplinary action and legal prosecution.

-Information regarding the health risks associated with the use of illicit drugs and alcohol abuse as well as programs and resources to address drug or alcohol counseling, treatment, or rehabilitation can be found through our University Clinic.
+Information regarding the health risks associated with using illicit drugs and alcohol abuse can be found through our Unversity Clinic.
+Programs and resources to address drug or alcohol counseling, treatment, or rehabilitation can also be found through our University Clinic.

-University accreditation and consumer information (including student achievement, completion rates, diversity information, etc.) is available here.
+University accreditation and consumer information (including student achievement, completion rates, diversity information, etc.) are available here.